IOMehran/azure-integration/README.md

 # Azure Integration

-this package is an azure integration to use in DTRG team.
+this package is an azure integration to use in the DTRG team.

 for now, we just have vault integration in the package.